Varshini-Balaji2021/ml_assignments_demo/README.md

+#ML_Assignments_Demo
-# House Price Prediction with Linear Regression
+#1.
+House Price Prediction with Linear Regression

 This notebook demonstrates a simple linear regression model to predict house prices using the California Housing dataset.